 Inventory Turnover Ratio = (Cost of Goods Sold)/(Average Inventory)

-Republican Manufacturing Co. has a cost of goods sold worth $5M for the current year.
-The company’s cost of beginning inventory was $600,000 and cost of ending inventory was $400,000.
+Republican Manufacturing Co. has a cost of goods sold of $5M for the current year.
+The company’s cost of beginning inventory was $600,000 and the cost of ending inventory was $400,000.
 Given the inventory balances, the average cost of inventory during the year is calculated at $500,000.
 As a result, inventory turnover is rated at 10 times a year.

 What is Cost of Goods Sold?

 Cost of goods sold is an expense incurred from directly creating a product, including the raw materials and labor costs applied to it.
-However, in a merchandising business, the cost incurred is usually the actual amount of the finished product (plus shipping cost if any if applicable) paid for by a merchandiser from a manufacturer or supplier.
+However, in a merchandising business, the cost incurred is usually the actual amount of the finished product (plus shipping cost if any is applicable) paid for by a merchandiser from a manufacturer or supplier.

-In both types of businesses, the cost of goods sold is properly determined by using an inventory account or list of raw materials or goods purchased that is maintained by the owner of the company.
+In both types of businesses, the cost of goods sold is properly determined by using an inventory account or list of raw materials or goods purchased that are maintained by the owner of the company.